fcapolini/aremel/README.md

 * The difference in size and, more importantly, in readability is now much greater.
 * In general the more real-world your code gets, the greater the difference in complexity between Aremel and JSX code.

-## A Few Important Details
+## Notes

 * Aremel uses a preprocessor to implement modularization with `<:import>` and componentization with `<:define>`.
 Aremel components are conceptually similar to C macros.
+Component names must include at least one dash character.
+* Aremel components can be based on any tag (`div` is the default) and can include `<:slot>`s where content can be added.
+Components can extend other components much like classes can extend other classes in object oriented languages.
+* In addition to values, `:` attributes can define functions which act as methods in the context of their tag.
+* Tags in Aremel work as visibility scopes for page logic: nested tags can access outer values and functions, while outer tags can only access a nested tag's values via dot notation if it'a given a name with the `:aka` attribute.
 * The preprocessor supports multiline attributes with unescaped `<` and `>` characters in their content so tag attributes can be comfortably used to contain blocks of code.
 Of course, output HTML is always standars compliant.
 * The construct `attribute=[[<code>]]` is syntactic sugar for `attribute="[[<code>]]"` where you don't need to escape attribute's quotes in your code.
 * Any tag can be self closed and it's turned into an open/close tag combination if needed in the output HTML.
 E.g. `<div/>` becomes `<div></div>`, while `<meta/>` and  `<meta>` both become `<meta />`.
 You can just self close tags with no content as you would in XML.
-* Aremel validates JavaScript, and infers dependencies in order to implement reactivity, using [Babel](https://babeljs.io).
+* Aremel uses the [Babel](https://babeljs.io) JavaScript compiler to validate expressions and infer their dependencies in order to implement reactivity.
 * Subjects we haven't touched upon here include Aremel's support for data binding, replication, JSON/XML data and services.